Skip to content

 Setup

-If you are setting up for the first time, start with Getting Started.
-For configuration details, see Configuration.
+If you are setting up for the first time, start with [Getting Started](/start/getting-started).
+For onboarding details, see [Onboarding (CLI)](/start/wizard).

 TL;DR